tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * For the purpose of this class, we will create a line chart using `matplotlib` that will be updated as we execute our trading strategy.

-* The dashboard is initialized as static text by calling the `initialize` function and passing an initial account balance as an argument.
+* Before start running the main program, we call the `initialize` function and pass an initial account balance as an argument.

   ```python
   # Set the initial account configuration
   account, df = initialize(10000)
   ```

 * In order to create a live line chart that can be dynamically updated, we need to turn on the interactive mode of `matplotlib` using [the `ion` function]((https://matplotlib.org/api/_as_gen/matplotlib.pyplot.ion.html)).
-We also use the `show` function of matplotlib to display the initial chart created by the `initialize` function.
+We also use the `show` function of matplotlib to display the initial plot created by the `initialize` function.

 ```python
 # Turns on the interactive mode of matplotlib (https://matplotlib.org/api/_as_gen/matplotlib.pyplot.ion.html)